getify/You-Dont-Know-JS/scope-closures/apA.md

 See the *variable hoisting*?
 I've declared the `cache` down where it belongs, logically, but in this rare case I've used it up above, in the area where its initialization is needed earlier.
 I even left a hint at the value that's assigned to `cache` in a code comment.

-That's literally the only case I've ever found for leveraging *variable hoisting* -- specifically, for assigning to a variable earlier in a scope than its declaration.
-But, I think it's a reasonable exception to employ with caution.
+That's literally the only case I've ever found for leveraging *variable hoisting*—specifically, for assigning to a variable earlier in a scope than its declaration.
+But I think it's a reasonable exception to employ with caution.

 ## The Case for `var`

 Speaking of *variable hoisting*, let's have some real talk for a bit about `var`, a favorite villain devs like to blame for many of the woes of JS development.
-In Chapter 5, we explored `let` / `const` and promised we'd revisit where `var` falls in the whole mix.
+In Chapter 5, we explored `let`/`const` and promised we'd revisit where `var` falls in the whole mix.

 As I lay out the case, don't miss: